 • Google Year in Search (2016 & 2017 Webby Awards)

 • Visualizing Google Data project (Information is Beautiful Awards, 2017)

 Simon edited and created guardian.co.uk/data, an online data resource which publishes hundreds of raw datasets and encourages its users to visualise and analyse them – and probably the world’s most popular data journalism website.

-In May 2013, he joined Twitter in San Francisco as the organisation’s first Data Editor working to tell stories from billions of tweets.
+He was also Twitter’s first ever Data Editor, working to tell stories from billions of tweets.

-In 2012, Simon received the Royal Statistical Society’s award for statistical excellence in journalism (online category), having been commended by the Society in 2010.
+Simon received the Royal Statistical Society’s award for statistical excellence in journalism.

-His Factfile UK series of supplements won a silver at the Malofiej 2011 infographics award and the Datablog won the Newspaper Awards prize for Best Use of New Media, 2011.
+His Factfile UK series of supplements won a silver at the Malofiej infographics award and the Datablog won the Newspaper Awards prize for Best Use of New Media.

 The Datastore was also honoured at:

 Knight Batten awards for innovation in journalism, 2011